 Action: To be reviewed at end of July after feedback is recievd by IEC.

-LNSPs to circulate to all retailers ‘end of life meter replacement programs’ for existing fleets to facilitate adequate retailer and MC planning by Friday 7th July.
+Non-Victorian LNSPs to circulate to all retailers ‘end of life meter replacement programs’ for existing fleets to facilitate adequate retailer and MC planning by Friday 7th July.

 R17 – There is a risk that the required commercial arrangements between Metering Coordinators and Retailers may not be in place by the go-live date resulting in: